apache/rocketmq/docs/en/Configuration_System.md

     -server -Xms8g -Xmx8g -Xmn4g

+Direct ByteBuffer memory size setting.
+Full GC will be triggered when the Direct ByteBuffer up to the specified size:

+    -XX:MaxDirectMemorySize=15g

 If you don’t care about the boot time of RocketMQ broker, pre-touch the Java heap to make sure that every page will be allocated during JVM initialization is a better choice.
 Those who don’t care about the boot time can enable it:

     -XX:+AlwaysPreTouch